Career Advising Services

 Disney International Programs participants have the opportunity to learn from experienced Disney professionals.
 Students can also take advantage of valuable resources at the Cast Service Centers or Disney Learning Centers, which are self-directed career resource centers located throughout the Walt Disney World® Resort, including one at the Vista Way apartments.

 Disney established these centers to provide all Walt Disney World® Cast Members access to the tools they need for ongoing career development.
 These centers have become a staple of the Disney International Programs learning experience.
 Each location is staffed to offer hands-on assistance when needed.
 Lingnan students on the Program are highly encouraged to make use of these valuable resources to deepen your knowledge, learn new cultures and languages and seek career advice on career preparation and CV writing.

 Subsidy to Lingnan University students

 Students who are being offered a place by the Disney Group in this Cultural Exchange Programme will be entitled to a subsidy of HK$8,000 from the Student Services Centre on condition that he/she is:

-- a full-time undergraduate degree non-final student; and
+- a full-time non-final year student from UGC-funded degree programmes; and

 - with satisfactory CGPA - normally above 2.0; and